Travel advisory: Multiple advisories in effect. Check before you travel.View ×

 If you have received the vaccine, you must continue to follow Provincial Health Orders and protect others by washing your hands, staying home when sick and getting tested, keeping a safe distance from others and wearing a mask.
 Together, we can keep each other safe.
 Our priority is the health and safety of our customers and employees, and we will strictly adhere to provincial and federal orders and guidelines.

 We’re asking customers to continue to heed Dr. Bonnie Henry's advice to be kind, be calm, and be safe.
-Staff at terminals and on board are working hard to adjust to changing circumstances and to implement protocols and procedures that keep everyone safe, healthy, and moving.
 BC Ferries does not tolerate any abuse, including verbal abuse, towards its employees.
-A customer who abuses an employee will be denied service.
+Any customer who abuses an employee will be denied service.

 - If you have received the vaccine, customers and employees must still continue to follow provincial health orders and protect others.

-- If you are travelling for essential purposes, we recommend that you book in advance.
+- Booking in advance is recommended.
 This guarantees you get on the sailing of your choice.

 - Arrive at the terminal at least an hour before your sailing.
 Transport Canada COVID-19 screening is in effect.